BlitzYp/Bomberman/README.md

 - selected map sync for lobby clients
 - client bonus rendering
 - client refactored into networking / protocol / UI / main modules
+- `MSG_SYNC_REQUEST` debug resync path using existing authoritative messages
+- separate `client_v2` raylib window scaffold

 Current limitations:

 - client is still a debug client, not the final graphical one
+- `client_v2` currently opens only a basic raylib window and is not connected to gameplay yet
 - client currently discards detailed bomb/explosion event payloads and relies on authoritative `MSG_MAP` updates for tile rendering
 - bonus rendering is event-driven, not part of `MSG_MAP`
 - gameplay around late join is still minimal and not fully specified beyond state sync